Southern Nevada Officers 2023-2024

 Jerry is a retired seismologist and worked on the Yucca Mountain Project for many years.
 He obtained a BA in Physics (1973) and a PhD in Earth Science (1981) from the University of California at San Diego.
 His career focus has been on earthquake hazards and risk at nuclear facilities.
 As Chair, Jerry leads the Southern Nevada Chapter and is the primary liaison with the national AEG.

-Jeremy is an Associate Geologist with Broadbent, and has 20 years of experience working on environmental projects in the Southwest and in California.
-His career has focused on the management of emergency response projects, environmental characterization and remediation, disaster relief projects, and asbestos projects.
+Jeremy is an Associate Geologist with Broadbent, and has 20 years of experience working on environmental projects in the Southwest.
+His career has focused on the management of emergency response projects, environmental characterization and remediation projects, disaster relief projects, and asbestos projects.